INDONESIA BIRDING TOURS: MORNING, HALF-DAY, 1-DAY, AND SHORT (2-DAYS AND 3-DAYS) BALI BIRD TOURS

 Greater Sand Plover overwinters in the saltpans and by March are starting to color up nicely.

-Javan Banded Pitta is one gorgeous bird that brightens up the dark forest.
+Javan Banded Pitta is a gorgeous bird that brightens up the dark forest.

-Seeing Oriental (Rufous-backed) Dwarf Kingfisher away from a photography blind when birding in Bali can be tough work but a great highlight when seen!
+Seeing Rufous-backed Dwarf Kingfisher away from a photography blind when birding in Bali can be tough work but a great highlight when seen!

 “Andy provided an amazing 1-day tour around Bali.
 He knows every bird and where to find the key treasures.
 Loved spending the day with Andy and looking forward to more birding trips with him.”